 Eight-thousand Methodist women leaders from around the country attended the United Methodist Women's national assembly.
 There, UFE Popular Educator Riahl O'Malley co-facilitated the workshop, "Overworked and Undervalued: Gender, Race and the Economy," with our incredible executive director, Jeannette Huezo.

 United Methodist Women (UMW) is a national faith-based organization.
-As a part of a previous four-year partnership, UFE developed and conducted a series of workshops with UMW.
-Together we co-developed the “Overworked and Undervalued: Women, Race & the Economy” workshop and have trained cohorts of facilitators in popular education methodology.
+As a part of a years-long partnership, UFE developed and conducted a series of workshops with UMW.
+Together we have trained cohorts of facilitators in this popular education methodology.
 Attendees of our workshop have gone on to lead dozens of trainings themselves.

 1-Reflect on personal experiences of the economy and relate it to the growing economic divide

 2-Discuss the role that racism and sexism play in producing and maintaining economic inequality.

 3-Explore how recent policy choices have increased inequality and how communities pushed for policies that created a more equitable economy in the past.

 We thank United Methodist Women for their stories, their leadership, and the opportunity to build together!